Training Tips

 • Ensure you have a safe garden so that he can spend some time in the fresh air.

 • Don't let him answer the doorbell.
-You are his minder, don't let him become yours.
+You are his protector, don't let him become yours.

-• Make sure your dog understands the rules and boundaries of the pack and learn to communicate with him in his own language rather than expecting him to understand your language.
+• Make sure your dog understands his rules and boundaries and learn to communicate with him in his own language rather than expecting him to understand your language.

 Follow these basic guidelines and there is no reason why you can’t love your dog and have a great relationship with him.
 But please do seek professional help if your dog does start to get the better of you.
 After all, the last thing either of you wants is for him to end up back in a shelter.